7o9/ogc_school/implementations/metaspatial.rst

 		:width: 400
 		:height: 300
 		:scale: 100
-		:alt: Map with translucent overlay
+		:alt: Map with opaque overlay

 This request additionally requests the DTM layer which adds the black to gray shading: